Curtains: A THREE-TIME “BEST COMEDY” AWARD WINNING SHORT

 The short was created to introduce a series we were developing at the time about a struggling fringe theatre, with Peter as the lead.
 Peter, who first appeared in a feature of ours, was such a powerful presence in that project that he had to be pulled out because he overwhelmed the leads.

-We loved Peter because he did not give a fuck what anyone thought.
+We loved Peter because he did not give a damn what anyone thought.

 He was determined to challenge local audiences with “subversive” work designed to make uncomfortable any and all theatergoers expecting to be entertained.
 His manifesto, signed in blood and hung on the dressing room fridge, read: